Iowa State vs. Pittsburgh: Odds, spread, over/under - NCAA Tournament First Round

 Iowa State vs. Pittsburgh: Odds, spread, over/under and other Vegas lines - NCAA Tournament First Round

-The No. 6 seed Iowa State Cyclones (19-13) and the No. 11 seed Pittsburgh Panthers (23-11) will meet in the first round of the NCAA Tournament on Friday at 3:10 PM.
-The matchup airs on truTV.
+The No. 6 seed Iowa State Cyclones (19-13) will try to beat the No. 11 seed Pittsburgh Panthers (23-11) in the first round of the NCAA Tournament on Friday at Greensboro Coliseum.
+This matchup tips off at 3:10 PM.

 You will check out odds, spreads, over/unders and more across multiple sportsbooks for the Iowa State vs. Pittsburgh matchup in this article.